 Hierarchy variables are custom variables that let you see a site's structure.

 Make sure that none of your section names have the delimiter in them.
-For example, if one of your sections is called "Coach Griffin, Jim ," then you should choose a delimiter other than comma.
-Each hierarchy section is limited to 255 bytes, while the total variable limit is 255 bytes.
-After a delimiter is chosen (at the time the hierarchy is created) it is not easily changed.
+For example, if one of your sections is called Coach Griffin, Jim , choose a delimiter other than a comma.
+The total variable limit is 255 bytes.
+Delimiters can consist of multiple characters, such as || or /|\ , which are less likely to appear in variable values.

-s.hier1="Toys|Boys 6+|Legos|Super Block Tub"
+s.hier1="Toys|Boys 6+|Legos|Super Block Tub";